Load PDF Annotations Java: Complete GroupDocs Annotation Management Guide

 annotator.dispose();

-- Loop through replies in the first annotation
+- The loop walks through replies of the first annotation.

 Advanced Reply Filtering Techniques